ossf/wg-supply-chain-integrity/governance/CHARTER.md

   No more than one-third of chairs — rounded down, with a minimum of one chair permitted per company — may be affiliated with the same company at any time.

 - b. **Vacancies.** If a resignation, removal, or other loss of a chair would drop the number of chairs below the floor in (a), the remaining chairs — or, once seated, the Steering Committee — solicit nominations for replacement chairs.
-Selection follows §4(b)'s decision-making rule for chair changes.
+Selection follows Section 4.b's decision-making rule for chair changes.

 - c. **Conflicts of interest.** Standard Linux Foundation conflict-of-interest disclosure expected from chairs.
 Recusal expected on decisions involving a chair's employer's directly competing TI.